illiliti/respectful-software/README.md

-Since neither OSS nor FOSS define how to work with community, here is an attempt to fill that gap with some basic rules that many projects unspokenly follow already.
+Since neither OSS nor FOSS define how to work with community, here is an attempt to fill that gap with some basic rules that many projects unspokenly follow.

-The following rules uses [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) to define MUST, SHOULD, etc terms.
+The following rules uses [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) to define MUST, SHOULD, etc.

 1. Software MUST be (FL)OSS
 - End of story.
 If your software isn't (FL)OSS, it is disrespectful already.